 Section in Prospectus What is the Offer?
 The Company is offering investors the opportunity to purchase Unsecured Notes under this Prospectus.
 3 What are Unsecured Notes?
 Unsecured Notes are debt instruments under which the Company agrees to pay Noteholders interest and principal on the amount invested.
-Issue price The Unsecured Notes are issued at \$1 each.
-4.1 Minimum application amounts Applications for Notes must be for a minimum of \$100.00.
-4.7 Interestrates Fixed interest rates applying to the Unsecured Notes are set out in an Interest Rates Sheet which can be downloaded online at www.westlawn.com.au/investment .
-Interest rates may vary during the term of this Prospectus.
+3.1 Issue price The Unsecured Notes are issued at \$1 each.
+Minimum application Applications for Notes must be for a minimum of \$1,000.00. amounts Interest rates Fixed interest rates applying to the Unsecured Notes are set out in an Interest Rates Sheet which can be downloaded online at www.westlawn.com.au/investment .
+4.4 Interest rates may vary during the term of this Prospectus.
 Applicants are advised to confirm interest rates and investment terms with the Company prior to completing an Application Form.
-4.4 How are interest payments calculated?
+How are interest payments calculated?
 Each Note has a specific fixed interest rate which will apply for the term of the investment.
-The interest payable on the Notes is calculated daily from the date the Notes are issued up until but excluding the day on which the Note is redeemed.
+3.2 and 3.3 The interest payable on the Notes is calculated daily from the date the Notes are issued up until but excluding the day on which the Note is redeemed.
 When will my investment be repaid?
 The Noteholder must inform the Company prior to the maturity date that they wish to redeem the Notes.
 If no instructions are received by the Company (and provided the Noteholder has answered a series of questions within the last 12 months to determine ongoing target market suitability to hold the Notes), it will reinvest the maturing funds in new Notes for the same term as the maturing investment at the prevailing interest rate.
-Notes are issued for terms between 31 days and 5 years.
-Early redemption The Company may in its absolute discretion allow early redemption of Notes.
+3.4 Notes are issued for terms between 31 days and 5 years.
+Early redemption ption The Company may in its absolute discretion allow early redemption of Notes.
 An early redemption fee may apply.
-3.5 Security The Notes are not secured over the Company's assets.
+Security The Notes are not secured over the Company's assets.
 3.1, 4.5 and 6.2 What risks are involved with an investment in Unsecured Notes?
 An investment in the Company is subject to both general and specific risks which could affect its performance.
 Some of these risks are described in Section 6 of the Prospectus.
-Key risks include: (a) the Notes are unsecured; (b) borrower's credit risk and a consequential under-provisioning in the Company's accounts for bad loans and impairments; (c) liquidity risk; (d) risk of fluctuations in interest rates; (e) general economic conditions; and (f) changes to laws.
-6
+Key risks include: 6 (a) the Notes are unsecured; (b) borrower's credit risk and a consequential under-provisioning in the Company's accounts for bad loans and impairments; (c) liquidity risk; (d) risk of fluctuations in interest rates; (e) general economic conditions; and (f) changes to laws.